amphp/http-client/README.md

 * Limiting developers to 'lowest common denominator' language features: **Artax** is currently built for PHP 5.4 with an eye towards utilizing new language features as they become available.
-* Forcing a new vernacular on its users; with built-in functionality for almost everything, PHP is essentially already a "framework".
+* Forcing a new vernacular on its users because, with built-in functionality for almost everything you can think of, PHP is essentially already a "framework".

 ### WHAT THE HELL DOES THE NAME MEAN?